The Sacred Geometry of 108

 The number 108 holds profound significance in various ancient cultures and spiritual traditions across the globe.
 Let's explore some of the fascinating associations with this sacred number:

--In Vedic culture108 is regarded as a symbol of completeness and unity.
+Wholeness of Existence-In Vedic culture, 108 is regarded as a symbol of completeness and unity.
 It represents the entirety of existence, encompassing all aspects of life.

 Celestial Harmony